Saint-Germain-en-Laye: Education

-As of 2016 the schools in this commune had 20,581 students, with 7,300 of them living in Saint-Germain-en-Laye.
-There is a high ratio of overall students to town inhabitants.
+In 2016, the schools in this commune had 20,581 students, with 7,300 of them living in Saint-Germain-en-Laye.
+There is a high ratio of students to town inhabitants.
 The municipal nursery and primary schools have 3,549 students.
 1,026 students attend private schools in the commune.

 Schools

 As of 2016 the municipality operates ten nursery schools and nine primary schools.